DE3 Omega Benefits®

 For Patients with Occasional Eye Dryness*

-PRN’s De3 Dry Eye Omega Benefits is a superior omega-3 product which is specifically formulated for patients with occasional eye dryness.
+PRN’s De3 Omega Benefits is a superior omega-3 product that is specifically formulated for patients with occasional eye dryness.

 How it works